NHQ/jsynth/README.md

 var jsynth = require('jsynth-ww')
 ;

 /*
-  the following actually returns the function that will be used for audio process.
+  the following returns the function that will be used for audio process.
   It is encapsulated in a function for scoped variable definitions.
   This is because the whole thing is going in a webworker scope.
 */

-var sineGenerator = function (time, index, input){
+var sineGenerator = function (){
   var tau = Math.PI * 2;
   var f = 444
-  return function(time){
+  return function(time, index, input){
     return Math.sin(time * tau * f)
   }
 }